Cravex1862/vision-assist/README.md

 ## Note

 This project is archived and will no longer be worked on.
 The original app has been taken down, and this website just remains as a project in my portfolio.
+Made in collaboration with Abhinav Ramanan, check out his portfolio at [abhinavramanan.me](url)